Using the DMF Recorder Node

 Using the GUI to Assign a Recorder Interface to a Policy

-To forward traffic to a recorder node, include one or more recorder node interfaces as a delivery interface in a DANZ Monitoring Fabric (DMF) policy.
+To forward traffic to a Recorder Node (RN), include one or more RN interfaces as a delivery interface in a DANZ Monitoring Fabric (DMF) policy.

 Using the GUI to Define a Recorder Query